argoproj/argo-rollouts/docs/features/ephemeral-metadata.md

-One use case is for a Rollout to label or annotate the desired/stable pods with user-defined labels/annotations, for _only_ the duration which they are the desired or stable set, and for the labels to be updated/removed as soonas the ReplicaSet switches roles (e.g. from desired to stable).
+One use case is for a Rollout to label or annotate the desired/stable pods with user-defined labels/annotations, for _only_ the duration which they are the desired or stable set, and for the labels to be updated/removed as soon as the ReplicaSet switches roles (e.g. from desired to stable).
 The use case which this enables, is to allow prometheus, wavefront, datadog queries and dashboards to be built, which can rely on a consistent labels, rather than the `rollouts-pod-template-hash` which is unpredictable and changing from revision to revision.